Labor Relations

 • Must notify their supervisor as soon as possible if they feel they cannot safely perform their job.
 Employees are not required to disclose health-related information to their supervisor.

 • Should notify their supervisor as soon as possible when they observe a co-worker acting in a manner that suggests the co-worker may be impaired or otherwise not Fit for Duty.
-If the supervisor is the individual of concern, the employee may inform the next level supervisor or contact Employee Relations at (860) 486-5684 or laborrelations@uconn.edu.
+If the supervisor is the individual of concern, the employee may inform the next level supervisor or contact Labor Relations at (860) 486-5684 or laborrelations@uconn.edu.

 • Must provide relevant information or releases for medical records reasonably requested by the Health Care Evaluator conducting the Fit for Duty Evaluation.